Did you know we have a range of strategic data about the Public Service available on our website for everyone to access?

 Here are some facts about the Public Service from our latest data:

 Note: This article was originally published on 11 August 2023.
-It was updated on 2 November 2023 with the latest workforce data and again on 31 January 2024 with the latest Kiwis Count results.
+It is updated each quarter with the latest data.

 Data and research